 An employer must make certain changes, or reasonable accommodations, that would allow a person with a disability to perform the essential functions of the job.
 This does not mean that an employer has to do whatever the person with a disability requests.
 An employer does not have to provide accommodations that would cause an undue hardship on the business operations.
 However, an employer must provide accommodations which may include:

-If you are not sure whether you may be entitled to reasonable accommodations or if your employer is not providing reasonable accommodations to you, then call The Law Offices of George Moschopoulos today for a FREE 30-minute phone consultation.
-An Orange County Employment Attorney will be happy to speak with you.
+If you are not sure whether you may be entitled to reasonable accommodations or if your employer is not providing reasonable accommodations to you, then call The Law Offices of George Moschopoulos today for an initial consultation.
+We will be happy to speak with you.